Table of Contents

 Let’s start with checking packet loss and the rule of thumb: does the packet loss continue after it started?
 Oh yes!
 In this case, we see 50% packet loss increase between hop #1 and hop #2 and it continues all the way to the last hop.
 So in this case, there are chances that there is indeed some packet loss between hop #1 and #2.

-Be careful, internet traffic is asymmetrical so the issue can be on the reverse path!
+Be careful, Internet traffic is asymmetrical so the issue can be on the reverse path!
 This topic is covered in Internet Traffic is Asymmetrical - How to Catch Reverse Path Issues?.

 So if there is packet loss with routers at ISP A, ISP B and ISP C, maybe we should call all of them and tell them they have 50% packet loss on their routers… or maybe post that on social media... or maybe not… We should focus on where the packet loss starts and where it is between hop #1 and hop #2.

 Let’s take a look at the other network performance metric we have in this traceroute, the latency.
 By comparing Figure B and C, it’s clear that there is an increase in the latency values, and it all starts between hop #1 and #2, just like the packet loss.
-In this case, with an increase of packet loss and an increase of latency, it looks like network congestion.

 Since Hop #1 (192.168.1.1) is the business’ firewall and Hop #2 (router1.ispA.com) is the ISP A router, the congestion is probably on the business Internet connection.
 By looking at the bandwidth usage on the firewall, the IT administrator of the business can easily validate if there is congestion.
 A solution such as Obkio’s Network Device Monitoring solution is able to get that info.